LiteObject/scikit-learn-security-tutorial/README.md

-# Scikit-Learn Network Security Tutorial
+# Scikit-Learn Tutorial: Learning ML Through Network Security Examples

-**Learn machine learning by building actual network security models**
+**Learn scikit-learn fundamentals using practical network security scenarios**

-This tutorial teaches scikit-learn basics by creating real AI models for network security analysis.
-You'll build three different machine learning models and see how they work together to identify devices and detect threats.
+This tutorial teaches you scikit-learn basics by working with realistic examples from network security.
+Instead of boring datasets like iris flowers, you'll learn classification, regression, and anomaly detection by analyzing network devices and traffic patterns.
+The goal is to understand machine learning concepts - the network security theme just makes it more interesting.

 ## What is scikit-learn?